Go to Derived Symbols

 This command gets the list of all derived symbols for the current symbol and lets you navigate directly to one of them, down the inheritance hierarchy.
 There is a similar command, Go to Implementation, which lists only implementations, without intermediate steps in the inheritance chain.

-To navigate to derived symbols
+Navigate to derived symbols

 Place the caret at a symbol in the editor or select the symbol in the Structure tool window.

 Press Ctrl+Alt+B, choose Ctrl+Alt keys.in the main menu, or click the symbol holding

 If the symbol has only one derived symbol, JetBrains Rider navigates to it directly.

 If the symbol has several derived symbols, they will be listed in a drop-down.
 The list may contain items in both bold and regular font.
 Bold indicates that an item has direct inheritance, while the regular font is used for indirect inheritance.

 Click the desired item to open it in the editor.

 Select the desired item by pressing Up and Down and then press Enter to open it in the editor.

 Start typing to filter results.
 Note that you can use CamelHumps here.